 Vehicles commonly have wireless communications technologies installed.
 The wireless communications technologies, listed below in approximate range order, might appear in a vehicle now or in the future, including, but not limited to:

-Very-short range communications, such as access control technology using Radio-Frequency IDentification (RFID) and Near-Field Communications (NFC) for short-range identification data exchange in the range of centimetres.
+Very-short range communications, such as access control technology using Radio-Frequency IDentification (RFID) or Near-Field Communications (NFC) for short-range identification data exchange in the range of centimetres.

-Close-range communications, such as Bluetooth, Ultra-Wide-Band (UWB), and infrared for communications in the range of a few metres.
+Close-range communications, such as Bluetooth, Ultra-Wide-Band (UWB), or infrared for communications in the range of a few metres.

 Radio Local Area Networks (LAN), such as wireless LAN (IEEE 802.11 family) for transmission of information over tens to hundreds of metres or as a wireless communications link between a built-in internet router and vehicle occupants’ mobile communications devices, often referred to as a Wi-Fi hotspot.

-Trusted direct short-range communications between vehicles (V2V), between vehicles and road transport infrastructure components (V2I), and between vehicles and VRUs.
+Direct short-range communications between vehicles (V2V), between vehicles and road transport infrastructure components (V2I), and between vehicles and VRUs (V2VRU, sometimes V2P), such as technologies standardised by 3GPP or IEEE.

 Cellular communications providing voice, text messages, and mobile internet access via International Mobile Telecommunications (IMT).

-Radio, such as AM, FM, shortwave, and DAB+.
+Radio, such as AM, FM, shortwave, or DAB+.

-Satellite, such as Global Navigation Satellite Systems (GNSS), satellite radio, and satellite internet.
+Satellite, such as Global Navigation Satellite Systems (GNSS), satellite radio, or satellite internet.

 III.
 VC Value